phusion/holy-build-box/TUTORIAL-1-BASICS.md

 Note that `gcc` is preceded by a "magical" invocation to `/hbb_exe/activate-exec`.
 What is this?

-The `activate-exec` comand sets various environment variables -- such as `PATH`, `CFLAGS` and `C_INCLUDE_PATH` -- so that the compiler toolchain can find various software that is included in Holy Build Box.
+The `activate-exec` command sets various environment variables -- such as `PATH`, `CFLAGS` and `C_INCLUDE_PATH` -- so that the compiler toolchain can find various software that is included in Holy Build Box.
 It then executes the command specified in its parameters -- that is, gcc.

 The reason why this is needed because some of the software inside the Holy Build Box environment is not installed via YUM, but compiled from source instead.
 They are installed in `/hbb*`, so the compiler toolchain won't find them by default.